-How to visit Fontainebleau in one day, from Paris or during a weekend?
-How long to visit the forest and the Сhateau de Fontainebleau?
-What else to visit?
+How do you visit Fontainebleau in one day, from Paris or on the weekend?
+How long does it take to visit the forest and the Сhateau de Fontainebleau?
+What else to see?
 How to get to Fontainebleau from Paris?
 But also: what links the Palace of Fontainebleau and Lana Del Rey?
-Find here all you need to know to plan a day trip to fontainebleau from Paris.
+Find here all you need to know to plan a day trip to Fontainebleau from Paris.

 1. What to visit in Fontainebleau for a day trip from Paris?

 Fontainebleau is best known for the forest and the Palace of Fontainebleau.
 These are the two main places to discover.
 But that’s not all.
-The town of Fontainebleau is small, but quite cute, nice to visit during a weekend.
+The town of Fontainebleau is small but quite cute, lovely to visit on weekends.

 In the TOP 5 things to see and do in Fontainebleau: